Kanji Koohii! is a website and community dedicated to help you complete the kanji learning method called Remembering the Kanji.

 - You are able to set your own priorities simply by choosing the card box you want to work on.
 If you feel tired or you don't have enough time, review the higher compartments.
 If you are ready to tackle difficult kanji, work on the lower compartments.

 - Too many reviews in a short period is a waste of time, as the information learned will remain in short term memory.
 Wait too long before reviewing, and you have lost the information.
-The scheduling system in "Reviewing the Kanji" uses increasingly longer spaced reviews, in order to promote long-term memory retention.
+The scheduling system in "Kanji Koohii!" uses increasingly longer spaced reviews, in order to promote long-term memory retention.

 - You can optimize your reviewing time thanks to the scheduling system.
 There will be lots of reviews early on, but once your cards spread into the higher compartments, they will be scheduled for longer intervals, during which you can focus on the kanji that needs more attention.